OpenSCvx/OpenSCvx/docs/getting-started.md

 OpenSCvx is a JAX-based Python library for trajectory optimization using Successive Convexification (SCvx).
 It provides a simple interface for formulating and solving trajectory optimization problems with continuous-time constraint satisfaction.

+!!! danger "Important"
+    The library is currently in beta testing.
+Please report any issues on the GitHub repository.

 ## Key Features

 - **JAX-based**: Automatic differentiation, vectorization, and compilation